The Stackelberg Minimum Spanning Tree Game on Planar and Bounded-Treewidth Graphs: Series-Parallel Graphs

 \subsection{The Algorithm}

-A series-parallel decomposition of a connected series-parallel graph can be computed in linear time~\cite{VTL82}.
+\begin{theorem} The {\stackmst} problem can be solved in $O(m^4)$ time on series-parallel graphs. \end{theorem} \begin{proof} A series-parallel decomposition of a connected series-parallel graph can be computed in linear time~\cite{VTL82}.
 Given such a decomposition, Lemmas~\ref{lem-opt-series} and~\ref{lem-opt-parallel} yield the following algorithm: consider each graph $(H,s,t)$ in the decomposition tree in a bottom-up fashion.
-If $H$ is a single edge, compute $\OPT{H}{q}{s}{t}$ for every $q\in [k]^2$.
-If $(H,s,t)$ is a series or parallel composition of $(H_{1},s_{1},t_{1})$ and $(H_{2},s_{2},t_{2})$, compute $\OPT{H}{q}{s}{t}$ for every $q\in [k]^2$ based on the previously computed values for $(H_{1},s_{1},t_{1})$ and $(H_{2},s_{2},t_{2})$, relying on Lemmas~\ref{lem-opt-series} and~\ref{lem-opt-parallel}.